1c7/Yogurt/README.md

-# Milk - A Extremely Simple "Software Licensing API" that use Serverless
+# Yogurt - A Extremely Simple "Software Licensing API" that use Serverless
 (Still work in progress, like 5% done, you can  read this README first see if you like it)

 Genereate & Verify License code, that's all.